smartjaganrao/smartjaganrao/README.md

-- 👋 Hi, I’m @smartjaganrao
-- 👀 I’m interested in web development & android development
-- 🌱 I’m React js Developer
-- 📫 smartjaganrao@gmail.com

 About me

-I'm a full stack developer.
+- 👋 Hi, I'm a full stack developer.
 I like to work with React, Javascript, Python, PHP & C#.
 I'm a open-source development enthusiast, an instructor and a freelancer.
+- 📫 smartjaganrao@gmail.com

 "Code until you find your solution"! 👋